 - Due to the higher altitude and speed of parachute drops, it is much easier to perform a stealthy insertion compared to using helicopters, which are practically guaranteed to alert enemies in the vicinity.

 That being said, there are also advantages to fast-roping.
 All troops land in a single location, usually the desired spot.
 With parachute drops, troops can be scattered over a large area, requiring regrouping and potentially putting them in a difficult situation.
 Some terrain also makes parachute drops very risky or impossible, and having rotorcraft in the area offers more flexibility in terms of mobility and deployment.

-It was first introduced by the British with UK rope manufacturer Marlow Ropes and was first used in combat during the Falklands War.
-The original rope was thick nylon that could be used in a manner akin to a firepole.
-That is different from the special ropes used today because they are braided (plaited), which results in a pattern on the outer circumference that is not smooth and so is easier to grip.
-With an old rope, Originally, each person would hold the rope for the next person; however, this has been phased out.
+The technique of fast-roping was first developed by the British military in partnership with UK rope manufacturer Marlow Ropes and was first used in combat during the Falklands War.
+The original rope was made of thick nylon and was used similarly to a firepole.
+However, the ropes used today have been updated; they are braided, resulting in a textured outer circumference, which is easier to grip.
+In the past, each person would hold the rope for the next person, but this practice has been phased out.

-It is much quicker and easier than abseiling (rappelling), although more dangerous, particularly if the person is carrying a heavy load because the rope is not attached to them with a descender.
-The user holds onto the rope with his gloved hands and feet and slides down it without any security.
+While it poses more risks, fast-roping is faster and more straightforward than traditional rappelling, especially when the person is carrying a heavy load as the rope is not attached to them with a descender.
+The user holds onto the rope with gloves and uses their hands and feet to slide down without additional safety measures.

-Several people can slide down the same rope simultaneously, provided that there is a security gap of approximately 3 meters (9.8 ft) between them so that each one has time to get out of the way when they reach the ground safely.
+Multiple individuals can slide down the same rope simultaneously, provided a gap of approximately 3 meters (9.8 ft) between them to allow enough time for each person to reach the ground safely.
 It is essential to use gloves to prevent friction burns during the descent.